Top tips for first time managers

 2. Stay open to new ideas and feedback

 Now that you are a manager you may feel that you have to be the one that comes up with all the answers.
 This is not the case.
 Speak to your team and incorporate their ideas and feedback into your day-to-day work and planning for larger projects.
-It is important that your teams feels like they are listened to and have your professional respect.
+It is important that your team feels like they are listened to and have your professional respect.

 3. Share out the best work